harrisonhjones/FaceTrack/README.md

 With that change save the file and run it.
 If all goes well you should see your camera's viewport in a window.
 Once you stick your face in the view plane a red box should be drawn around it and the camera should move to bring your face toward the center of the viewport.
 Move around, it should follow you!

+## Serial Protocol
+The serial protocol is very simple.
+The protocol to the Arduino is fairly straight forward: ">YYYPPP\n" where YYY and PPP are zero padded numbers representing Yaw and Pitch servo positions respectively.
+The protocol back from the Arduino is a little more interesting.
+The valid formats are as follows

+* #CommentGoesHere\n
+* $VariableName:VariableValue\n
+* !EventName\n

+### Comments
+Comments can be anything.
+They are really for debugging purposely only

+### Variables
+Variable names can be pretty much anything.
+Currently used variables are:

+* Version - The firmware version number
+* YawValue - The current yaw servo value
+* PitchValue - The current pitch servo value

+### Events
+Events can be anything but only the following 3 are used/supported:

+* Timeout - Indicates that the camera hasn't gotten any information for 1 second
+* ACK - The last command is valid and acknowledged
+* NAK - the last command is not valid

 ## Debugging
 The biggest problems you might encounter is that every servo is different and because of that you may need to edit the software to match your setup.